www.stalkvictims.info

 DOUBLE-BARREL SHOTGUN: Stoeger Coach Gun [ 12 Gauge ] PDF info sheet PDF manual

-This double-barrel sporting shotgun is simple to operate and very reliable.
-Despite only holding two rounds, some people prefer double-barrel long guns to magazine fed repeating action long guns like self-loading, pump action, lever action and bolt action shotguns and rifles that offer more firepower as there is less to go wrong, thus are inherently more reliable.
-Such firearms are legal in most nations for private use, unlike many magazine fed long guns and handguns.
-It can be quickly and easily dismantled into three pieces (buttstock/receiver, barrels, handguard) for discreet transportation.
+This double-barrel shotgun is simple to operate and very reliable.
+Despite only holding two rounds, some people prefer double-barrel long guns to magazine fed long guns like self-loading, pump and lever action long guns as there is less to go wrong, thus are more reliable.
 We recommend reduced recoil '00' buckshot loads and less-lethal bean bag rounds for thin walled homes.

 Ruger PC Carbine